Note

 Important

-Type 1 in the Specify number of Public IP addressees text box.
+Type 1 in the Specify number of Public IP addresses text box or associate an existing public IP address (preview) with this firewall.

 Under Firewall Policy ensure the Default Deny Policy is selected.
 You refine your settings later in this article.